opensafely/tpp-code-counts/README.md

 # tpp-code-counts

+Produces reports on the frequency of clinical codes in the TPP backend of OpenSAFELY to assist with the development of codelists and [the OpenCodelists application](https://www.opencodelists.org/).

 [View on OpenSAFELY](https://jobs.opensafely.org/repo/https%253A%252F%252Fgithub.com%252Fopensafely%252Ftpp-code-counts)

 Details of the purpose and any published outputs from this project can be found at the link above.